Londoners get warm glow from torch relay

 Confounding initial cynicism, more than 10 million people have turned out to watch the flame during its 70-day tour of the country, eliciting national pride and a sense of occasion.

-An entourage of cheerleaders and blaring music atop the lurid-colored sponsors’ buses heralded its arrival.
+An entourage of cheerleaders and blaring music atop the lurid-coloured sponsors’ buses heralded its arrival.

 A video of soccer player David Beckham looked down from the side of one of the buses.